sandialabs/coek/README.md

-# poek
+# poeklib

-Python Optimization Expression Kernel
+The C/C++ library that supports POEK: A Python Optimization Expression Kernel